 Expanding CT-OVC to all households with children below the extreme poverty line has a strong effect on inequality reduction (0.534 Gini points) and an effect on poverty (0.149 percentage points).
 This suggests that while the program narrows income gaps, the current transfer value of KSh 2,000 may be insufficient to lift many beneficiaries who are already extremely poor above the poverty line.
 Nevertheless, past impact evaluations of the CT-OVC have shown poverty reducing impacts over time as households invest a small portion of the monthly income in productive activities (which cannot be captured by this analysis).
 In addition, expanding the CT-OVC can help families with children access social services (e.g. school fees) and basic needs (e.g. nutritious food).
 The urban-rural breakdown shows that poverty reduction is higher in rural areas (0.33 percentage points) compared to urban areas (0.083 percentage points), likely due to higher poverty rates in rural areas.
 Further, majority of the poor households are in the rural areas and hence the expansion of the program to all households below the poverty line will benefit the majority of the rural families hence reducing poverty rates.

-Increasing cash transfer values for programs like HSNP, CT-OVC, PwSD-CT, and OPCT from KSh 2,000 to KSh 3,000 per month leads to poverty reduction (0.402 percentage points) and a decline in inequality (0.123 Gini points).
+Increasing cash transfer values for programmes like HSNP, CT-OVC, PwSD-CT, and OPCT from KSh 2,000 to KSh 3,000 per month leads to poverty reduction (0.402 percentage points) and a decline in inequality (0.123 Gini points).
 This suggests that while higher payments help lift beneficiaries out of poverty, they have a smaller impact in income distribution.
-This may be because the number of beneficiaries is very small (1.87 million) compared to the number of people living below the poverty line (20.2 million), beneficiaries accounting for less than 10% of the poor population.
-However, it is critical to note that poverty reducing impacts of cash transfer programs have been shown to occur not through a one-off immediate consumption effect of receiving the transfers, but rather over time as households are able to invest a small share of their transfers in assets and human capital and participate more profitably in the labour market.
+This may be because the number of beneficiaries is very small (1.87 million) compared to the number of people living below the poverty line (20.2 million), beneficiaries accounting for less than 10 per cent of the poor population.
+However, it is critical to note that poverty reducing impacts of cash transfer programmes have been shown to occur not through a one-off immediate consumption effect of receiving the transfers, but rather over time as households are able to invest a small share of their transfers in assets and human capital and participate more profitably in the labour market.
 Such impacts cannot be captured through the static analysis in this paper.

 Policy implications